Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic

 where we denote ${{b}_i}=n_iw_i$, ${s}=\sum\limits_{i=1}^{K}{{b}_i}$, ${{\alpha}_i}=\frac{{{b}_i}}{{s}}$, and

 In \eqref{t_multi_source}, $\underline{\alpha}=\left[\alpha_1,\dots,\alpha_K\right]^T$ is a K-dimensional vector, and

-For \textbf{optimal transfer quantities}, by minimizing the \eqref{eq:Weighted_multisourcetarget}, we obtain that maximizing the transfer quantities is optimal, i.e., $n_i^{*} = N_i$.
-Moreover, we propose a numerical procedure to compute the \textbf{optimal source weights}, which will be elaborated in the paragraph following the proof.
+For \textbf{optimal transfer quantities}, by minimizing \eqref{eq:Weighted_multisourcetarget}, we obtain that maximizing the transfer quantities is optimal, i.e., $n_i^{*} = N_i$.
+Moreover, we propose a method to compute the \textbf{optimal source weights}, which will be elaborated in the following paragraph. \end{theorem}